 Whenever you notice an ad on Google that has more information than a traditional search ad, that’s an ad extension.
 It might be an ad that has a phone number or links to more pages of a website.
-An ad extension is a feature that shows extra information about your business with your ad and gives searchers more reason to click.
+Here is how an ad extension works: an ad extension is a feature that shows extra information about your business with your ad and gives searchers more reason to click.
 Some information your ad extension shows might be:

 - Your business address

 - Any other potential information that potential customers might like to know

 Ad extensions are beneficial for several industries including real estate, retail locations, stores, and more.

 Ad extensions are a type of manual SEO.
 They have the ability to significantly increase your ad’s click-through rate (CTR.)
 According to Google, there is a 10 to 15% bump in click-through rate from implementing a new ad extension.
 For this reason, they are highly recommended by many pay-per-click (PPC) experts.
 Think about it: aren’t you more likely to click on an ad in Google if it contains all the relevant details you need about a business?

 And an added bonus: ad extensions are free to add to your ad.
 There is no additional cost per click!
 They will also only appear if Google’s algorithm thinks they will boost your ad’s success and ad rank.

 Ad extensions are also beneficial for the customer.
 They create a better user experience because they appear more professional and dispel the negative connotations around ads.

 There are two different types of Google Ads extensions: automatic extensions and manual extensions.